-Collection services are intended for household disposal, not pharmaceutical waste from businesses.
-These services will be available free of charge to:
+Collection services are for household disposal, not pharmaceutical waste from businesses.
+Per ORS 459A.200, services are available to::

 - Oregon residents

 - Ultimate users, as defined by 21 U.S.C.
 802(27)

 Program services are not intended for law enforcement agencies or entities that generate pharmaceutical waste, such as a hospital, health care clinic, health care provider office, veterinary clinic or pharmacy.